PlagueBuilds/All-items-map/README.md

 AND MUCH MORE !!!

-# How do i add the map?
+# How do I add the map?

 Start by downloading the zip file called All items map.
 Next step is to navigate to your "worlds" folder for Core Keeper.